pradoprojects/DonActor/README.md

 <br/>

-DonActor App was my first project at Reskill Americans Program.
+DonActor App was my first UI project.
 The app was intended to facilitate the donation process of clothes.
 In this project, I conducted the five design thinking stages (Empathize, Define, Ideate, Prototype, Test).
 I designed the UX/UI for the app itself as well as the name and Logo.
 All the artifacts in this repo were designed in a time window of four weeks (average hours spent: 2 hours/business day)

 The project was intended to serve a fictional Non-profitable organization (WorldCitizen).